2. Tutorial¶

 This tutorial will teach you how to create and run Charliecloud images, using both examples included with the source code as well as new ones you create from scratch.

-This tutorial assumes that: (a) the Charliecloud executables are in your path,
+This tutorial assumes that: (a) Charliecloud is in your path, including

 Note